 (f) Affiliation based on identity of interest.

-(a) A concern must not exceed the NAICS size standards for the code specified in the solicitation.
+(a) A concern must not exceed the NAICS size standards table for the code specified in the solicitation.
 The contracting officer must specify the size standard in effect on the date the solicitation is issued.
 If SBA amends the small business size standard and it becomes effective before the date initial offers (including price) are due, the contracting officer may amend the solicitation and use the new size standard.

 (b) The procuring agency contracting officer, or authorized representative, designates the proper NAICS code size standards table and size standard in a solicitation, selecting the NAICS code which best describes the principal purpose of the product or service being acquired.
 Primary consideration is given to the industry descriptions in the NAICS United States Manual, the product or service description in the solicitation and any attachments to it, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being purchased.
 A procurement is usually classified according to the component which accounts for the greatest percentage of contract value.